-Cards and gifts are already on sale for Mother’s Day on 11th March in 2018.
-Hotels, restaurants and cafes are already promoting their special menus.
+Cards and gifts go on sale for Mother’s Day well in advance.
+Hotels, restaurants and cafes promote their special menus.
 The mood is one of celebrating and treating generations of mothers, but the day itself can bring a mix of emotions.
 Whether it’s joyful, complicated or filled with sadness, Mother’s Day – and getting ready for it – is a big day for families, so get in touch to let them know the local church is there for them in good times and difficult times.
 Here are some ideas to help.

 Involving families before Mothering Sunday

 - What to call it?
 The church calls the day Mothering Sunday but almost everywhere else it will say Mother’s Day.
 Think about using both terms, but perhaps use Mothering Sunday for a service or space that is about remembering, loss and difficulty, keeping Mother’s Day for the things that involve treating and thanking Mum.
 Don’t forget those who may not be our actual Mum but who do ‘mum’ things!

 - In the weeks leading up to Mothering Sunday, activities in Sunday School, parent and toddler groups or the local primary school could have a theme of preparing something for Mothering Sunday.
 Plain bunting has all sorts of uses and can be drawn on/coloured in.
 Children could draw their mum on a flag, or add a prayer for her, or do a hand print with a promise to give mum a helping hand – you’ll have lots of great ideas too.

 - Perhaps children could put together posies for giving out in the Mothering Sunday service.